 Even some of the top players in the world, like Novak Djokovic and Rafael Nadal, use relatively heavy models from a six and Nike, respectively.
 These are top players in the world who don’t have to worry about using any pair of shoes long enough to wear out a hole.
 They simply like the added stability and support.

 An ounce here or there might not seem like that much weight, but it can certainly add up.
 When running a 5K race, every additional ounce is going to add approximately 275 to 300 pounds of shoe weight.
 Adding several additional ounces to a shoe can make a huge difference in race time.

 Running shoes are designed to encourage forward movement.
 Take a look at the sole of this running shoe to see this clearly.
 Now, take a look below at the sole of a tennis shoe.
 It is much flatter, and wider in most cases as well.
 This is just the beginning of the differences between the two soles.

 A tennis shoe is not going to survive without a durable outsole.
 Most people play on Hard courts, and they can do a lot of damage to a shoe with all the starting and stopping that goes on.
 Hard courts are basically cement with a pretty gritty surface, so even durable rubber is only going to withstand so much wear and tear.

 Many companies go as far as offering a six-month durability guarantee for their tennis shoes.
 To do this, they have to provide a very thick and durable option.
-The sole usually curls up quite a bit more than running shoes as well.
+The sole usually curl up quite a bit more than running shoes as well.
 This is to help protect the shoe not only when sliding, but if a person drags their back foot on certain shots.

 A lot of the added bulk to a tennis shoe is in the sole area.
 Running shoes just don’t need a sole like this, because they are only going to show wear in a few certain areas.